AusDTO/dta-website/_posts/2017-04-06-address-to-aiia.md

 It found, the smaller the team and the shorter the timeframe for delivery, the more likely the project was to succeed.
 Only 1% of grand projects and only 6% of large projects were successful in comparison to 59% of small projects.

 Across all sizes of projects, agile projects (40% success rate) outperformed waterfall projects (13% success rate) by a significant margin.
-And small agile projects performed the best with a (55% rate of success).
+And small agile projects performed the best (55% rate of success).

 We currently have DTA experts embedded in multidisciplinary teams within other government agencies to help them implement agile project management, build skills capability, undertake user research, provide content design expertise and ultimately, deliver better services to the public.

 ## What else needs to be done?

-Digital transformation is not just about addressing the public facing aspects of a service—it requires changes to fundamental, behind-the-scenes operations and infrastructure.
+Digital transformation is not just about addressing the public facing aspects of a service — it requires changes to fundamental, behind-the-scenes operations and infrastructure.

 The way to do this is to ensure government is investing in the right technologies.